shoichiaizawa/git-github-sandbox/README.md

 ----------------

 - [Stanford University - Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning)
-  - Do this for the session beginning on 30th November!
-Enroll by 5th December!
+  - Do this for the session beginning on 30th November! ~~Enroll by 5th December!~~ -> Paid on 5th December
 - [hangtwenty/dive-into-machine-learning](https://github.com/hangtwenty/dive-into-machine-learning)